aziz0519/aziz0519/README.md

 ### Hello World!
 I'm Aziz Budiman from Sunny Singapore 👋

 * Thank you for visiting my Github portfolio.
 I am a former Maths and Science teacher turned Data Analytics professional.
 I have worked at major companies in banking and consumer tech sectors and have leveraged key skills in Python, SQL and BI tools with enterprise level data
-* My interests lies towards applications of Computer Vision and Natural Language Processing into real-world use cases at major industries.
-The rise of AI platform such as ChatGPT and Copy.AI have been a potential gamechanger in daily work productivity
+* My interests lies towards applications of Artificial Intelligence into real-world use cases at major industries.
+The rise of AI platforms such as ChatGPT, Otter.ai and copy.ai have been a potential gamechanger in daily work productivity
-* I'm currently open to opportunities in the Data Science field and constantly updating this portfolio with new content.
-I have recently completed an Advanced level specialization from Coursera on Practical Data Science in the AWS Cloud to gain exposure to AWS Data Science Stack
+* I'm currently open to opportunities in the Data Science and Analytics field and constantly updating this portfolio with new content.
+I have recently completed an Advanced level specialization from Coursera on Practical Data Science in the AWS Cloud to gain exposure to AWS Data Science ecosystem
 * I'm expanding my programming skills to other areas such as front-end web applications using the MERN Stack as well as DevOps tools such as Jenkins, Docker and Kubernetes.
 I'm also developing my proficiency in leveraging low-code tools such as Power Automate for Robotic Process Automation (RPA) to automate manual and repetitive tasks on daily office applications

 ---